casmls/casmls.github.io/papers.md

 ---
 layout: page
-title: Reading List
+title: Papers
-permalink: /readinglist/
+permalink: /papers/
 ---

-This is a list of suggested papers to choose from.
-It is loosely organized by topic.
+This is a list of suggested papers to choose from, loosely organized by topic.

 ## Inference
 - Rezende, Danilo Jimenez, and Shakir Mohamed.
 "Variational inference with normalizing flows." _arXiv preprint arXiv:1505.05770_ (2015). [link](http://arxiv.org/pdf/1505.05770)